Many gardeners confuse Wild Parsnip for Wild Mustard because of their similar-looking yellow flowers, but they are different species.

 Table of Contents Show

-Wild Parsnip & Wild Mustard: Similarities
+Wild Parsnip Vs. Wild Mustard: Similarities

 Did you know Wild Parsnip and Wild Mustard are invasive species from Europe and were introduced to North America as a crop?

-Although a weed variety, both (Wild Parsnip vs Wild Mustard) share many dissimilarities, which may be helpful when identifying them.
+Although a weed variety, both (Wild Parsnip vs. Wild Mustard) share many dissimilarities, which may be helpful when identifying them.

-1. Plant Size and Seedling
+1. Plant Size & Seedling

 2. Leaves Appearance